mluchettii/zenportfolio/docs/docs/vscan/nessus.md

 3e08c688b427 syncthing 0.0.0.0:8384->8384/tcp, 0.0.0.0:21027->21027/udp, [::]:8384->8384/tcp, [::]:21027->21027/udp, 0.0.0.0:22000->22000/tcp, [::]:22000->22000/tcp, 0.0.0.0:22000->22000/udp, [::]:22000->22000/udp
 ```

-Since I found the Syncthing Docker container as the root cause, I manually updated it (referring to the latest version listed on its Docker Hub repository), and then rescanned to confirm the remediation.
+After determining the Syncthing Docker container as the root cause, I manually updated it (referring to the latest version listed on its Docker Hub repository), and then rescanned the host to confirm the remediation.

 ??? note "Manual Docker container update (Portainer method)"